scalar-labs/scalardb/docs/api-guide.md

 ### Drop a namespace

-you can drop a namespace as follows:
+You can drop a namespace as follows:

 ```java
 // Drop a namespace "ns".
 It will throw an exception if the namespace does not exist